One of the biggest obstacles every land investor has to wrestle with is how to find the “market value” of vacant land.

 An Appraiser's Perspective

 Rather than limiting this post to an investor's (aka – MY) perspective on how to value land – I wanted to dig a bit deeper and understand land valuations from an appraiser's perspective.
-I reached out to Ryan Lundquist (owner of Sacramento Appraisal Blog and a certified appraiser in the State of California) to get his input on how he would approach the task of valuing land.
+I reached out to Ryan Lundquist (founder of the Sacramento Appraisal Blog and a certified appraiser in the State of California) to get his input on how he would approach the task of valuing land.

 When it comes to real estate valuations, this guy's word carries a lot more weight than mine because he is working in this world every day.
 As an appraiser, he understands how one would approach this process using the conventional standards that are well-established in the real estate industry.